Crash closes I-85 south near NC 86 in Orange County

 As a detour, drivers should take exit 170 for U.S. 70 West and continue 10 miles.
 Then, take U.S. 70 Connector to I-40 West/I-85 South in Efland, officials said.

-The highway is supposed to be clear by early Sunday morning, officials said.
+The highway was supposed to be clear by around 12:30 a.m.
+Sunday, officials said.

 No details about the crash were available from authorities late Saturday night.